Skip to main content

 These are our current Board Members.

-Dr Rachel Baird
+Dr Rachel Baird (Interim Chair)

 Dr Rachel Baird is Senior Lecturer at the University of Tasmania Law School having returned to academia in 2023.
 She has previously held roles with the Department of Defence (as a senior military lawyer) and then practiced environmental law working in legal practice and the resources industry.
 Her prior academic career produced over 30 journal articles and several book chapters.
 Whilst at the University of Queensland she was awarded the Business Economics and Law Faculty, Best Paper by an early career researcher, the paper addressing illegal fishing within Australia’s Southern Ocean fishing zone.
 Rachel’s PhD focussed on illegal, unreported and unregulated fishing in the Southern Ocean and was published by Springer.
 She co-edited the text Australia’ Coastal and Offshore Jurisdiction.
 During corporate life, Rachel served on many boards whilst developing a corporate governance consultancy.
 She authored several industry publications during that time and developed expertise in sustainability governance.
 Rachel is currently researching governance issues within the Antarctic Treaty System and organisational adaptation to stakeholder driven sustainability disclosures.